-Trolling engine speed control function
+Trolling engine speed control function (except for normal tiller handle type)

 If the main switch key is pressed for 1 (one) second during idling or trolling operation, engine revolution change.

 Each time the main switch key is pressed in the above manner, engine speed changes as follows.